OhhYeahGSO/editworkshop/Personal-Computer-LLM-RAG.md

 3️⃣ **Click Run (▶) to retrieve documents related to the query.**

 ✅ Query prepared successfully!
-Now, let's generate a response. ✨🎉
+Now, let's generate a response. 🎉

 🎯 Challenge: Swap the prompt for something ridiculous, like “Explain quantum physics to a squirrel” or “Why did the robot fall in love with a toaster?”<br>
 💡 Extra Tip: Edit the `query = "What is the process of photosynthesis?"` line and rerun the generation cell.

-## ✨ **Step 4: Generate a Response Using the Retrieved Documents**
+### ✨ Step 4: Generate a Response Using the Retrieved Documents

 ### **➕🐍 Add a New Code Cell**
 1️⃣ Click **+ Code** in the top left to add a new code cell.